-The following is a post by Professor Ihab Ilyas, a member of the Data Systems Group and the Thomson Reuters Research Chair in Data Cleaning from Theory to Practice.
+The following is an article by Professor Ihab Ilyas, a member of the Data Systems Group and the Thomson Reuters Research Chair in Data Cleaning from Theory to Practice.

 This article appeared originally on ACM SIGMOD Blog, the official blog of the Association for Computing Machinery's Special Interest Group on Management of Data.